 7. Wistia

 It is commonly used for testimonial videos, client case studies, product demos, and explainer videos where branding, placement, and viewer experience matter.
 Wistia videos are meant to support marketing and sales efforts, not compete for attention in a public feed.
+With advanced analytics, businesses can track viewer behavior, engagement metrics, and interaction details, enabling data driven marketing decisions and seamless integration with CRM and marketing tools.

 For many B2B teams, Wistia acts as the primary home for high-value video content, while platforms like YouTube or social media are used for distribution and awareness.